Honda Monkey 125cc

 Modern technology meets the reincarnation of the classic Monkey look with a digital full-LCD circular meter, which features a speedometer (which winks playfully when the ignition is turned on), an odometer with two trip meters and six-segment fuel level indicator.
 All lighting is LED and the ‘wave’ pattern key (which also wears the Old Wing motif) features an ‘answer back’ system that makes the lights flash at the push of a button to allow easy location in crowded car parks.
 The single channel ABS system operates with an IMU to mitigate rear ‘lift’ under strong braking.

-The all-new Monkey will be available in Australia in 4 exciting colours: Banana Yellow, Pearl Nebula Red, Pearl Glittering Blue and Pearl Shinning Black
+The new 2021 Monkey is available in Australia in 4 exciting colours: Banana Yellow, Pearl Nebula Red, Pearl Glittering Blue and Pearl Shining Black

 Looking to get your bike licence but not sure where to start?